ImmaViyof/ImmaIV/README.md

 estimated functionality to let customer thier time in queue prior get connected
 Users: Defines user profiles, initial setup details, and routing profiles.
 Contains encrypted passwords for the initial set of users.

 ContactFlows: Includes predefined contact flows, such as:

 Main inbound flows ( that has all the subflows)
 SUB FLOW;
-InterVision-TechnicalServiceSubFlow
-InterVision-AccountGeneralInquirySubFlow.
+InterVision-HiddenQueueflow (VIP client or Premium account) InterVision-TechnicalServiceSubFlow InterVision-AccountGeneralInquirySubFlow.
 InterVision-TechnicalServiceSpanishSubFlow